skinny85/eol-blog/src/articles/2021/implementing-oneflow-on-github-bitbucket-and-gitlab.md

 (note that GitLab calls these "Merge Requests" instead, but other than the name, they are exactly the same).
 A Pull Request is opened using the web UI of the hosted provider your project uses.
-The source branch is your feature branch (`feature/my-feature` in our example), and the destination branch is the primary long-lived branch (`main` in our example).
+The source branch is the feature branch in your fork (`feature/my-feature` in our example), and the destination branch is the primary long-lived branch in the main repository (`main` in our example) -- because of forks, all of the hosted providers allow Pull Requests to be created across repositories this way.

 A Pull Request is a proposal that you submit to the team that owns the project.
 It might so happen that you're a member of that team as well!